BlockchainCommons/rsign-did/docs/MANUAL.md

-    export-to-onion-keys       Convert minisign secret key to Tor hidden service keys and hostname export-to-tor-auth-keys    Convert minisign secret key to Tor V3 Client Authentication Keys generate                   Generate minisign public and secret keys generate-did               Generate DID document from a minisign secret key help                       Prints this message or the help of the given subcommand(s) sign                       Sign a file with a given private key
+    export-to-onion-keys       Convert minisign secret key to Tor hidden service keys and hostname export-to-tor-auth-keys    Convert minisign secret key to Tor V3 Client Authentication Keys generate                   Generate minisign public and secret keys generate-child-keypair     Generate a child private and public key from a secret key according to SLIP010.
+                               First password will be prompted to decrypt your current secret key.
+Then a new password will be prompted to encrypt the child key generate-did               Generate DID document from a minisign secret key help                       Prints this message or the help of the given subcommand(s) sign                       Sign a file with a given private key